capital-G/supercollider-wiki/git-workflow-and-guidelines.md

 - Copy the changelog again and convert it to schelp if there were any new changes.
 - Update the release history in `README.md`.
 - Merge `3.9` into `master`, preferably with `git merge --no-ff`.
 - Tag the release in git as "Version-3.9.0."
+(Unlike the pre-releases, the branch should be `master`.)
 Release on GitHub.
 - Update the website download page.
 - Announce to mailing list, Facebook, etc. Celebrate, bake a cake.
 - Merge `master` into `develop`.